-5 The main result is the "Fredholm alternative", which, in its simplest form, reads as follows; [Brezis11, Thm.
-6.6(d)].
+8 We can think at Fredholm operators as "small" perturbations of invertible operators.
+The main result is the "Fredholm alternative", which, in its simplest form, reads as follows; [Brezis11, Thm.
+6.6(d)], [SBH19, §8.1, 8.6].

-Theorem 2.11: (Fredholm alternative).
+Theorem 3.12: (Fredholm alternative).
 Let $T: H_1 \to H_2$ be a Fredholm operator.
-Then T is injective if and only if it is surjective.
+T is injective if and only if it is surjective.
 In this case its inverse T^{-1} is bounded.

+This theorem has this name because it states that when we have a Fredholm operator T then only two "alternatives" are possible: either T is injective and surjective, or is neither injective nor surjective.
 Fredholm alternative says that if we want to prove that a Fredholm operator is invertible, then it suffices to prove its injectivity.
-A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.6
+A useful idea to keep in mind is that, under this respect, Fredholm operators behave like square matrices.9